Nixtla/nixtla/README.md

 The [tsbenchmarks](https://github.com/Nixtla/nixtla/tree/main/tsbenchmarks) API is designed to easily compare the performance of models based on time series competition datasets.
 In particular, the API offers the possibility to evaluate forecasts of any frequency of the M4 competition and also of the M5 competition.

-These APIs, written in Python, can be consumed through an [SDK](https://github.com/Nixtla/nixtla/tree/main/sdk/python-autotimeseries) also written in Python.
+These APIs, written in Python and can be consumed through an [SDK](https://github.com/Nixtla/nixtla/tree/main/sdk/python-autotimeseries) also written in Python.
 The following diagram summarizes the structure of our pipeline:

 <img src="https://raw.githubusercontent.com/Nixtla/nixtla/main/.github/images/sdk.png">

 # Build your own time-series processing service using AWS

-## Why?
+## Why ?
 We want to contribute to open source and help data scientists and developers to achieve great forecasting results without the need to implement complex pipelines.

 ## How?

-We are testing the concept and are eager to gain Beta users for the hosted version of Nixtla.
-If you want to test the hosted Nixtla version of Nixtla, ask for API Keys.
+If you want to use our hosted version send us an email or open a github issue and ask for API Keys.

 If you want to deploy Nixtla on your own AWS Cloud you will need: